CreeperJIMM/slash-commands-gui-tool/README.md

 🖥️On Local eding: You can click on the new command(+) to start editing, but remember to click Save after editing.<br>
                 Next time, you can click Load to load the last command.

+## Notice
+Local command operation is recommended.
+It is recommended to download the bot commands first before operating it.
+Because it might have some bugs if you operate directly on bot commands!

+## Hot Keys
+Ctrl+C (On option listbox) copy option.
+Ctrl+V (On option listbox) paste option.
+Ctrl+S: Quickly Save.
+Ctrl+E: Open edit option form.
+F1: Open about form.
+F2: Quickly edit command name.
+F5: Quickly reload.

 ## Reporting Issues or Requesting Features
 If you encounter any issues while using this software or have suggestions for new features, please use the [Issues](https://github.com/CreeperJIMM/slash-commands-gui-tool/issues) page to let us know.

 1. Click on the [Issues](https://github.com/your-repo-owner/your-repo-name/issues) tab.
 2. Select the **New Issue** button.
 3. Provide a clear title and description, explaining the problem or feature request in detail.
 4. Submit the issue, and we will review it as soon as possible.

 Your feedback and contributions are greatly appreciated and help us improve the project.
 Thank you for your support!